 1983 (QC 2003)

 She consistently rates very highly in the legal directories.
-She is ranked in Chambers and Partners 2014.

 She acts for both the prosecution and the defence in cases concerning serious crime including business crime and fraud.
 She has a detailed knowledge of the investigatory process and has worked at close quarters with the police and other agencies in lengthy and high profile investigations often involving multi-agency and international elements.
 She is security cleared and has considerable experience of dealing with sensitive material in the context of criminal investigations and trial.
 Her experience with computer generated documentation facilitates a comprehensive review of used and unused material which has proved decisive in at least one major fraud where she was defending.